zippyy/myblog/content/_index.md

 +++
 author = 'Nicholas'
-description = 'Tech Relay Homepage: Ramblings about IT and Travel!' usePageBundles = false
+description = 'Ramblings about IT, Travel and Digital Nomad!' usePageBundles = false
 +++
 <br>